The main centre of Val di Funes, seat of the municipality, base for reaching the Odle and the little church of San Giovanni in Ranui.

 - The little church of San Giovanni in Ranui, the small Baroque church at the foot of the Odle, just above the village.

-- The Adolf Munkel trail, the route at the foot of the north faces of the Odle in the Puez-Odle Nature Park.
+- The Adolf Munkel trail, the route along the north walls of the Odle in the Puez-Odle Nature Park.

-- The Glatsch alp and the Puez-Odle pastures, among the high meadows of the valley.
+- The Glatsch hut and the Puez-Odle pastures, among the high meadows of the valley.

 Frequently asked questions